-Coordinator: Dr. Lee Newman
+Coordinator: Dr. Lee Newman (not accepting new students)

 The food studies minor will be available to students in all majors who want to increase their knowledge of the impact of food production systems, food security and food systems on human society and individual human health.